lstellway/lstellway/README.md

 -----

-### Hello 👋
+### About Logan

-My name is Logan and I&rsquo;m a software engineer who is a teacher at heart, striving to grow myself and the people around me.
-I have experience with a variety of teams in industries including healthcare, automotive finance and retail.
-I am experienced with mobile and web application development, backend API’s + services, infrastructure, container orchestration and automation.
-I am a quick learner and enjoy tailoring technology to work for humans.
+Software engineer who is a team player, striving to grow myself and those around me.
+I have experience with teams from various industries including healthcare, automotive finance and retail.
+I am well-versed with mobile and web application development, backend services + API&rsquo;s, infrastructure, container orchestration and automation.
+I&rsquo;m not afraid of a challenge and enjoy tailoring technology to work for humans.

 Here are some technologies I work with _(not all-inclusive)_ to give you an idea where I may be able to contribute.